WimTenBrink/Miranda-Noor/public/manual.md

 # Miranda Noor Lyric & Art Generator - User Manual

 Welcome!
 This application is a creative partner designed to help you generate complete song concepts, from lyrical themes to final cover art, ready for use with music platforms like Suno.

-## 1. The Most Important Thing: Your API Key

-This application is a user interface that connects directly to Google's AI models (Gemini and Imagen).
-It **does not** have its own server and **does not** collect any of your data.
-To use it, you must provide your own Google AI API Key.

-- **How to get a key:** You can obtain a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-- **How it's stored:** Your API key is saved **only** in your browser's local storage.
-It is never sent to our servers or seen by us.
-All communication happens directly between your browser and the Google AI services.
-- **Enabling the App:** The core features of the app will be disabled until you enter a valid API key in the **Settings** panel (the gear icon in the header).
+This app uses Google's AI models (Gemini and Imagen) to generate content.

-## 2. The Creative Workflow
+## The Creative Workflow

 The application is designed as a step-by-step process.
 You can navigate through the pages using the "Creative Steps" menu on the left.
 A step is marked as complete when you've generated content for it.